3 Kanya: Plot

 The story of the film revolves around the lives of three women– Aparna, Damini and Nancy.
 Aparna is a journalist.
 She suspects that her husband is having an affair with Damini, an IPS officer.
 Aparna's husband is kidnapped.
-Aparna goes to meet Damini and a relationship between Aparna and Damini begins.
+Aparna goes to meet Damini and a relationship between them begins.
 Nancy is a call-girl who is raped.
 She lodges a complaint to the local council but it goes in vain.
 She then approaches a news channel where Aparna is a journalist, Aparna helps her to get justice.